Skip to content

 Teaching & Curriculum

-Curriculum is a product.
+Curriculum is an ecosystem.

 Statement

-A good course is legible — a student should be able to see the whole arc and still be surprised by it.
+A good course is legible—a student should be able to see the whole arc and still be surprised by it.

-It is accessible — built from the start for different bodies, different processing, different access to time.
+It is accessible—built from the start for different bodies, different processing, different access to time.

-It is generous — it hands students real authorship, not supervised permission.
+It is generous—it hands students real authorship, not supervised permission.

 Courses & Programs